Brinks vs. ADT: Comparing Two Old Guards of Home Security

 Equipment Costs

 FYI: ADT now offers systems that you install yourself.
 They call it their Self-Setup line of products.
-This brings that starting price of $500 all the way down to about $200 for the same equipment.
+Self-Setup packages start at just $270 for basic protection, making ADT accessible to budget-conscious consumers who still want professional monitoring.
 Check out our review of ADT Self-Setup to read about our hands-on experience with ADT’s latest system.

 Brinks, on the other hand, doesn’t sell equipment online.
 You will need to get in touch with the company to receive a quote, but you can find pricing information on our Brinks pricing page since we tested it ourselves.